Tennessee couple describes "flying in the air" during deadly tornado

 Theophile said she needed 15 stitches when her forehead was "split open" during the intense ordeal.

-As they pick up the pieces and attempt to rebuild their life, Wells said the couple are "not gonna let go" of each other.
+As they pick up the pieces and attempt to rebuild their life, Wells said the couple won't "let go" of each other.
 "Not after this.
 Not ever.
 We're not letting go."